Hesperian Health Guides

 After cryotherapy a woman should avoid having sex or putting anything inside her vagina for 4 weeks.
 (Use pads or clean cloths, not tampons, for monthly bleeding or any vaginal discharge.)
 This is to prevent infection.
 If she cannot abstain from sex, advise her to use a condom.

 She may have mild cramping like a menstrual period.
 She may have a watery discharge from her vagina for up to one month after.
-Reassure her that these are normal signs and not dangerous.
+Reassure her that these are common reactions and not signs of a health problem.

 The woman should have another vinegar test for abnormal cells in 1 year to make sure the cryotherapy worked.
 If the vinegar test still shows white patches on her cervix, cryotherapy treatment can be done again.